Advisor - Ms. Tucker

 Tiger TV club is an after school activity that will start in October We get together every week and learn how to use digital video cameras, editing software and studio equipment.
 Students can find themselves working a variety of projects.
 In the past we have done claymation, interviews, short videos and even a monster movie.
 All NMS students are welcome to check it out but space can be limited.
 Attendance is important while we are filming projects.

-Please contact Mr. Pelletier with any questions:
+Please contact Mr. Pelletier with specific dates or any questions:

 Advisor - Ms. Walgreen